csqsiew/sg-wiki-283-norms-shiny/readme.md

 #### Acknowledgements

-We would like to thank **[X]** for helping us process the definitions featured on this visualization application.
+We would like to thank Maitrei Chandramitra for helping us develop the definitions featured on this visualization application.

 Our research is funded by the Social Science Research Council of Singapore (MOE 2021-SSHR-003; Project title: "Measuring the Singaporean Mental Lexicon: Lexical-semantic norms for Singapore English words").